 The Main Technical Challenges of Running an AdTech Company

-Although the technical challenges AdTech companies face varies from company to company, there are a few that all AdTech vendors would experience:
+Although the technical challenges AdTech companies face vary from company to company, there are a few that all AdTech vendors would experience:

 Keeping infrastructure and cloud computing costs down: Because many AdTech platforms handle large volumes of traffic (e.g. ad requests and responses), it’s important for them to keep infrastructure and cloud computing costs down.
 One way to achieve this is to optimize their cloud computing architecture and select better performing systems (e.g. databases).